-The Grants Cibola County School (GCCS) district is located in Grants, New Mexico and encompasses several communities in the surrounding areas namely: Pueblo of Acoma, Pueblo of Laguna, San Rafael, Milan, Seboyeta, Bluewater, and Cubero.
-The district works closely in collaboration with three (3) prominent area pueblos/tribes, Baca/Prewitt Chapter, the Pueblo of Laguna, and the Pueblo of Acoma in conjunction with the Navajo Nation Department of Diné Education, the tribal government of Acoma and Laguna, the Pueblo of Acoma Department of Education.
+The Grants Cibola County School (GCCS) district is located in Grants, New Mexico and encompasses several communities in the surrounding areas namely: Grants, Pueblo of Acoma, Pueblo of Laguna, San Rafael, Milan, Seboyeta, Cubero, Sky City, McCartys, Bluewater, and Prewitt.
+The district works closely in collaboration with three (3) prominent area pueblos/tribes, Baca/Prewitt Chapter, the Pueblo of Laguna, and the Pueblo of Acoma and in conjunction with the Navajo Nation Department of Diné Education, the tribal government of Acoma and Laguna, the Pueblo of Acoma Department of Education.

-One of the goals of GCCS is for American Indian (AI) students to be successful in academics and be rooted in their culture.
+One of the goals of GCCS is to foster student excellence and academic achievement with a curriculum that recognizes cultural diversity.
+GCCS creates safe school climate for American Indian (AI) students to be productive citizens, be successful in academics and be rooted in their culture.
 Thus, there are programs that support the American Indian student population, academically and culturally.
 The curriculum includes the Laguna Keres Language Arts & Culture, Acoma Keres Language Arts & Culture, Navajo Language Arts & Culture, and Math, Engineering, and Science Achievement (MESA).
 Yearly Science, Technology, Engineering, Arts & Math (STEAM) conferences and after school tutoring are also being held to aid with American Indian students' college and career readiness.